Research

 A page from The Illustrated Gulistan, published by Munshi Nawal Kishore Press in 1886

-The Ethics of Erotics: The reception of Persian literature and the making of Islam in colonial India
+The Ethics of Erotics: Persian Literature and Islam in colonial India

 PhD Dissertation, Department of History, Princeton University

-The first two pages of a Gulistan edition with interlinear Urdu translation and marginal Persian commentary, published by the Razzaqi Press in Kanpur
+Two pages from a Gulistan edition published by the Mustafa'i Press in 1887.

 The Appearance of Print in Colonial India: Lithographic and Typographic editions of Saʿdi's Gulistan